lavauxt/CANOPE/README.md

 If you request `decode_method = "stationary"` together with `engine = "legacy_canoes"`, you'll get a warning and it falls back to distance-based transitions — the original never had a stationary mode.

+## Related project: ECHO

+CANOPE has a sibling pipeline, **ECHO**, which targets the same use case (exome/panel CNV calling) but calls variants with `ExomeDepth`'s beta-binomial model instead of CANOPE's own HMM.
+The two share the same overall pipeline shape — BED preprocessing, BAM coverage/GC extraction, sample/exon QC, confidence scoring, VCF export, static PDF plots, and an interactive HTML report — and most of that shared scaffolding (BED preprocessing modes, exon-numbering, PCA, background-calibration diagnostics, VCF/report layout) is kept in sync between the two so that switching between them, or running both on the same panel, feels consistent.
+Only the actual calling engine and its specific tuning parameters (`p_value`/`Tnum`/`D`/`numrefs` here vs. ExomeDepth's `transition.probability`/`expected.CNV.length`/`phi.bins` there) are pipeline-specific by design.

+See `CANOPE_vs_ECHO_COMPARISON.md` for the full feature-parity matrix between the two pipelines, along with a changelog of bugs found and fixed and parity features added during the most recent cross-pipeline audit.

 ## License